cdsap/InfoTestProcess/README.md

 ```

 ## Output
-### Build Scans
+### Build Scans®
-If you are using Gradle Enterprise, the information:
+If you are using Develocity, the information:
 * Total number of processes created
 * Processes by task
 * Information about the process